icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 Perhaps we may view Hardy as still having influence, but one layer down in the citations.

+One thing that is common to the NACA-era and the post-NACA era is the influence of Langmuir and Blodgett [^5].
+Six of the 14 publications in the Thermodynamics thread cite Langmuir and Blodgett.
+Recent publications frequently cite Langmuir and Blodgett.

+###Data still used today

 Messinger's model and "extended" Messinger models are used extensively today for icing analysis.
 The recent publications citing Messinger are too numerous to list here, see an automatically updated listing at [scholar.google.com](https://scholar.google.com/scholar?as_ylo=2021&q=Equilibrium+Temperature+of+an+Unheated+Icing+Surface+as+a+Function+of+Airspeed&hl=en&as_sdt=0,48)
 (115 results since 2021, sampled on May 15, 2022, it may well grow by the time this post is published).
 The original publication lacked features such as surface pressure variations that some extended models add.

 Note that there are many details in implementing the Messinger model, and different implementations may yield different results (see the discussion of NASA-TM-107141 above).

-One thing that is common to the NACA-era and the post-NACA era is the influence of Langmuir and Blodgett [^5].
-Six of the 14 publications in the Thermodynamics thread cite Langmuir and Blodgett.
-Recent publications frequently cite Langmuir and Blodgett.
+The single control volume anti-ice calculation method from [ADS-4]({filename}ADS-4.md) is still in use today, or at least it has not been deprecated in later design guides such as [^6] and [^7].
+However, the wide availability of LEWICE and other 2D and 3D ice protection design tools has largely displaced its use.

 ##Notes: